 Passion for Tea Leaves, Processing, and Pine Trees

 During the three main stages of tea production, namely withering, fermentation, and drying, high-grade Lapsang Souchong tea is typically exposed to heat generated by burning pine trees.
 A pine tree with a diameter of approximately 1 meter is necessary to meet the essential requirement.
 Our Lapsang Souchong Qi Zhong Classic boasts a delicate and elegant taste with a long-lasting aftertaste that permeates deep into the body.
 The distinct aroma derived from the pine is responsible for this unique flavor profile.
 In addition, this black tea has a one-of-a-kind scent that resembles dried longan.

 It is worth noting that this high-grade type of Lapsang Souchong does not have a clear name in the local area, and different producers use different names.
-Our Qi Zhong Classic is made from tea called "Qi Zhong" which is locally known as "Qi Zhong" or "unusual variety," hence we chose that name for our product.
+Our tea is made from a variety which is locally known as "Qi Zhong" or "unusual variety," hence we chose that name for our product.

 A Giant Pine Tree with a Diameter of 1m